-To keep Anchor safe, we take action on accounts that violate our Terms of Service, which includes our Community Guidelines.
-If your podcast is removed for a Terms of Service violation, we’ll send an email to the address associated with your account, stating why it was removed.
+To keep Anchor safe, we take action on accounts that violate our Terms of Service, which includes our Community Guidelines, or the Spotify Platform Rules.
+If your podcast is removed, we’ll send an email to the address associated with your account, stating why it was removed.

 Unfortunately, we can’t reinstate podcasts that violate our Terms of Service.
 You’re welcome to create a new account without the violating content, but bear in mind that any more policy violations may result in a platform ban.

 Once your podcast has been removed, it may take up to 10 business days for it to come down from the external listening apps it was distributed to.

 Your podcast may have been removed for one of the following reasons:

 By using Anchor’s services, you’re acknowledging that you’ll only publish content that you either (i) created or (ii) have the proper permission to use.

 - Community Guidelines Violation